parkerdavis1/birdsmakesound/blog/2020-11-03-eared-quetzal-trip-report/index.md

 ### Fizzy with the Phalarope, Reuben with the Ruff

 After picking up some to-go sandwiches in Tucson, we continued our tour of Interstate 10.
 Next up was Cochise Lake in Wilcox, Arizona.
 As we scanned through hundreds of ducks, shorebirds, and a few dozen flyover Sandhill Cranes, we were visited by an uncharacteristically tame immature Greater Roadrunner.
-While the focus of our trip was skewed towards the rare and unusual, that doesn't mean we didn't savor some quality time in awe of this prehistoric ground-dwelling desert cuckoo.
+While the focus of our trip was skewed towards the rare and unusual, that doesn't mean we didn't savor some quality time with this prehistoric ground-dwelling desert cuckoo.

 <div class="full-width">
     {% image  "blog/2020-11-03-eared-quetzal-trip-report/images/roadrunner.jpg", "Greater Roadrunner" %}